If you want to make it more than 20 steps from your campsite, you’re going to have to learn how to make hiking fun for kids.

 Take a tip from Mary Poppins and play some games that will have your kids having fun hiking in no time.
-Young kids can be motivated to do just about anything as long as it’s fun.
+Young kids can be motivated to do just about anything as long as it’s a game.

-Have fun by pretending you’re different animals and roar like bears or chitter like chipmunks while hiking.
+Have fun by pretending you’re different animals and roar like bears or chitter like chipmunks while in the great outdoors.
 I love pointing to groups of trees and telling Tiny Critter “If I were a rabbit, I’d live there”.
 He thinks I’m silly, but after a while he starts doing it too.

 If you have to, fake it until you make it.
 Talk about how strong your legs are and how proud you are that everyone is continuing to hike.
 Comment about the amazing weather and all of the awesome nature you’re able to enjoy.